 Want to calculate your overtime earnings really quick, every time?
-Check out our Time Card Calculator where you can define your hourly rates, track overtime hours, and then have them automatically multiplied by 1.5 times your hourly rate.
+Use Clockify for free so you can define your hourly rates, track overtime hours, and then have them automatically multiplied by 1.5 times your hourly rate.

 The benefits of non-exempt employees include being compensated for the time they work, and not the jobs they complete as a result – they get paid for all hours worked, not just those that fall under the standard 40 hours per week.

 Now that you understand the basics of hourly, salary, exempt, and non-exempt employees, let’s see how hourly pay and salaried positions really stack up against each other: